syncfusion-content/xamarin.android-docs/xamarin-android/System-Requirements.md

 documentation: ug
 ---

-# System requirements for Xamarin.Android Components
+# System Requirements for Xamarin.Android Components

 The system requirements for using our Syncfusion Xamarin platform are as follows